doublebyte1/tg2_notifier/README.md

 ## Background

-Basically, I was tired of constantly refreshing my "Favorites" tab, on the app, to see if anything interesting became available.
-In more popular shops, sometimes items were getting sold out in a matter of minutes, so it was really **critical** to get notified, in order to get hold of my favorite items!
+Basically, I was tired of constantly refreshing my "Favourites" tab, on the app, to see if anything interesting became available.
+In more popular shops, sometimes items were getting sold out in a matter of minutes, so it was really **critical** to get notified, in order to get hold of my favourite items!

 ![](favorites_small_blurred.jpeg)

 ## Description

 This is a server application and a TG2G client.
-Every minute, it checks if any of your favorite items has become available.
+Every minute, it checks if any of your favourite items has become available.
 If they are available, it send a message to a telegram channel.

 ![](telegram_blurred.jpeg)

 The application checks for changes, so if nothing changes from the previous request (e.g.: no items became available or unavailable) it does not send any message.
 In this way, we prevent flooding the telegram channel with messages.

 Not sure if TG2G checks for the latency of requests for a given IP.
 Just to be safe, I would not be *always* running the server application, but would use it during a given time, when I know interesting items will became available (for instance, between 21h and 22h).
-You can check the favorite section to see when the items were last sold out.
+You can check the favourite section to see when the items were last sold out.
 Most shops have pretty consistent time patterns.

 ## INSTALL & RUN